Encoding Thoughts Into Memory

 Episodic memory

-Why does memory capacity vary?
+Why do short term and long term memory capacity vary?

 Some situations may interfere with encoding and cause forgetfulness, such as inattentiveness.
 If you forget where your car is parked, it doesn't necessarily mean you don't know where it is but that the location wasn't encoded in your brain.
 Outside interference can cause problems in encoding and storing memories; sometimes, memories "compete" for prominence in the mind.